-transportation access such as Interstate 57 connecting Chicago, Illinois and Memphis, Tennessee, and Interstate 70 which directly connect Pittsburgh, Pennsylvania with Denver, Colorado.
-Interstate 64 immediately south of the five-county region, Interstate 24 and Interstate 55 are also within reasonable proximity to the District and in conjunction with I-57 and I-70, which gives ground transportation linkage to the majority of the Midwestern U.S. metropolitan markets and beyond.
+to have above-average ground transportation access, such as Interstate 57 connecting Chicago, Illinois, and Memphis, Tennessee, and Interstate 70, which directly connects Pittsburgh, Pennsylvania, with Denver, Colorado.
+Interstate 64, immediately south of the five-county region, Interstate 24, and Interstate 55 are also within reasonable proximity to the district and, in conjunction with I-57 and I-70, give ground transportation linkage to the majority of the Midwestern U.S. metropolitan markets and beyond.

 U.S. Routes 40, 45, 50 & 51 provide yet another accessible means of transportation within EDD and linkages to other intermediate destinations within Illinois and adjoining states.
-Furthermore, a network of state routes and Illinois Routes 32, 33, 37, 49, 128, 130, 140, 161 and 185 provide an additional transportation network which further connects the District's incorporated areas throughout the region.
+Furthermore, a network of state routes and Illinois Routes 32, 33, 37, 49, 128, 130, 140, 161, and 185 provides an additional transportation network that further connects the district's incorporated areas throughout the region.